Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider- gecko

-Handle Gently and Safely
+Handling Your Gecko Gently and Safely

 Different species of geckos will be more tolerable to handling than others.
 Some are more outgoing, while others may be timid and solitary.
 Handling can significantly stress out most reptiles, so it’s important to handle them gently and in an area where they are safe from harm.
 To keep them tame, it’s a good idea to handle them regularly for short periods.

-Try your best to avoid stressing them out too much and be mindful of your gecko’s temperament.
-Always give a brand new gecko at least a week or two to decompress and adapt to their new environment before handling them.
+Try your best to avoid stressing them out too much, and be mindful of your gecko’s temperament.
+Always give a brand-new gecko at least a week or two to decompress and adapt to their new environment before handling them.

-Get Established with an Exotic Animal Veterinarian
+Get Established With an Exotic Animal Veterinarian

 Any gecko or reptile keeper should be established with an exotic animal veterinarian in their area.
 When fed a proper diet and given the right care and husbandry, these animals can be fairly hardy and low maintenance, but like anything else, they are susceptible to health conditions that will need to be treated by a medical professional.
-They are also good at hiding illness hence it is recommended that they get routine veterinary check-ups twice a year.
+They are also good at hiding illness, hence why it is recommended that they get routine veterinary check-ups twice a year.

 divider- gecko